 - Actively pursuing a Sports Management, Physical Education, Recreation/Event Management, Hospitality Management or related degree

-- Knowledge in and general understanding of a wide range of sports and special events (tournaments, camps, clinics, leagues)
+- Knowledge in and a general understanding of a wide range of sports and special events (tournaments, camps, clinics, leagues)

 - Must be knowledgeable of social media outlets and Microsoft/Google Software programs, including Microsoft Word, Excel, PowerPoint, Publisher and Google Docs